very-amused/argon2-wasm/README.md

 import { Argon2 } from '@very-amused/argon2-wasm'
 import { makeSalt, base64 } from 'cs-crypto'

 // 1.
-Create the worker thread
+Open a connection to a new argon2 worker thread const argon2 = new Argon2.WorkerConnection(
-const worker = new Worker('/argon2/worker.js') // Change to worker.min.js in production
+  new Worker('/argon2/worker.js') // Change to worker.min.js in production
+)

 // 2.
-Create an worker connection
-const conn = new Argon2.WorkerConnection(worker)

-// 3.
 Load the Argon2 WebAssembly
 {
-  const message = await conn.postMessage({
+  const message = await argon2.postMessage({
     method: Argon2.Methods.LoadArgon2,
     params: {
       wasmRoot: '/argon2',